 Medical Doctorate, Uniformed Services University, 1981

-Dr. Scott Lillibridge is the Director for Health Initiatives for the Texas A&M University System.
-He also serves a Deputy Principal Investigator and Chief Scientist for the Texas A&M Center for Innovation in Advanced Development and Manufacturing, a public-private partnership with the U.S. Department of Health and Human Services.
-Dr. Lillibridge is also a Professor of Epidemiology at the Texas A&M Health Science Center (HSC) School of Public Health.
+Dr. Scott Lillibridge is the Director for Health Initiatives for The Texas A&M University System.
+He also serves as deputy principal investigator and chief scientist for the Texas A&M Center for Innovation in Advanced Development and Manufacturing, a public-private partnership with the U.S. Department of Health and Human Services.
+Lillibridge is also a professor of epidemiology at the Texas A&M School of Public Health.

-Dr. Lillibridge’s career has focused on the delivery of emergency health services and public health programs.
-During his previous federal career with the Department of Health and Human Services (HHS), United States Public Health Service (USPHS), he served as Special Assistant to the HHS Secretary for National Security and Emergency Management and was the founding Director of the national bioterrorism preparedness program at the Centers for Disease Control and Prevention (CDC).
+Lillibridge’s career has focused on the delivery of emergency health services and public health programs.
+During his previous federal career with the Department of Health and Human Services (HHS), United States Public Health Service (USPHS), he served as special assistant to the HHS Secretary for National Security and Emergency Management and was the founding director of the national bioterrorism preparedness program at the Centers for Disease Control and Prevention (CDC).

-Dr. Lillibridge received his Bachelor of Science in Environmental Health at East Tennessee State University in 1977.
-He received his Medical Doctorate from the Uniformed Services University of the Health Sciences in Bethesda, Maryland in 1981.
-In 1984 he completed specialty training at Baylor College of Medicine in Family Medicine and completed an epidemiology fellowship with the CDC Epidemic Intelligence Service (EIS) in 1992.
+Lillibridge received his Bachelor of Science in environmental health at East Tennessee State University in 1977.
+He received his Medical Doctorate from the Uniformed Services University of the Health Sciences in Bethesda, Maryland, in 1981.
+In 1984 he completed specialty training at Baylor College of Medicine in family medicine and completed an epidemiology fellowship with the CDC Epidemic Intelligence Service (EIS) in 1992.